Carroll A. Deering: Carroll A. Deerings last voyage

-The Deering, with Wormell in command, set sail for Rio on September 8, 1920, arriving there and delivering its cargo without incident.
-Wormell gave his crew leave and met with a Captain Goodwin, an old friend who captained another cargo vessel that was docked in Rio.
+The Carroll A. Deering, with Wormell in command, set sail for Rio de Janeiro on September 8, 1920, arriving there and delivering its cargo without incident.
+Wormell gave his crew leave and met with a Captain Goodwin, an old friend who captained another cargo vessel that was docked in the port.
 Wormell spoke of his crew with disdain, though he claimed to trust the engineer, Herbert Bates, with whom Goodwin was also acquainted.
-The Deering left Rio on December 2, 1920, and stopped for supplies in Barbados.
-First Mate McLellan got drunk in town and complained to Captain Hugh Norton of the Snow that he could not discipline the crew without Wormell interfering, and that he had to do all the navigation owing to Wormell's poor eyesight.
+The Carroll A. Deering left Rio de Janeiro on December 2, 1920, and stopped for supplies at Barbados.
+First Mate McLellan got drunk in town and complained to Captain Hugh Norton of Snow that he could not discipline the crew without Wormell interfering, and that he had to do all the navigation owing to Wormell's poor eyesight.
 Later, Captain Norton, his first mate, and another captain were in the Continental Café and heard McLellan say, "I'll get the captain before we get to Norfolk, I will."
 McLellan was arrested in a drunken state, but on January 9 Wormell forgave him, bailed him out of jail, and set sail for Hampton Roads.

-The ship was next sighted by the Cape Lookout lightship off North Carolina on January 28, 1921, when the Deering hailed it.
+The ship was next sighted by the Cape Lookout lightship off North Carolina on January 28, 1921, when the Carroll A. Deering hailed it.
 The lightship's keeper, Captain Jacobson, reported that a tall thin man with reddish hair and a foreign accent speaking through a megaphone told him the vessel had lost its anchors in a storm off Cape Fear and asked that the ship's owners, the G.G.
 Deering Company, be notified.
 Jacobson took note of this, but his radio was out, so he was unable to report it.
 He also noticed that the crew seemed to be "milling around" on the quarterdeck of the ship, an area where they were usually not allowed.
-The following afternoon, the crew of another vessel transiting the area spotted the Deering sailing a course that would take it directly onto the Diamond Shoals.
-They, however, saw no one on the ship's decks and didn't attempt to hail the schooner, assuming her crew would spot the Cape Hatteras Lighthouse or the Diamond Shoals Lightship and change course to avoid wrecking on the shoals.
+The following afternoon, the crew of another vessel transiting the area spotted the schooner sailing a course that would take it directly onto the Diamond Shoals.
+They, however, saw no one on the ship's decks and did not attempt to hail the vessel, assuming her crew would spot the Cape Hatteras Lighthouse or the Diamond Shoals Lightship and change course to avoid wrecking on the shoals.